 Erika joined Fireside Campaigns in early 2019 and has worked on some of the firm’s most successful client efforts.
-Erika has worked on successful television booking operations for Indivisible, assisted in communications work for Action Network, and Run for Something, and has been working for some of Fireside’s most successful digital efforts on behalf of members of Congress.
+Erika has managed television booking operations for Indivisible, has coordinated print interviews for Run for Something at major national news outlets, and has provided communications support for Yang2020 and Black Lives Matter.

 Prior to joining the Fireside team, she worked for several progressive nonprofits and democratic campaigns.
-Most recently, she was part of the communications team for Governor Jared Polis’ campaign in Colorado that lead to the historic election of the nation’s first openly gay governor.
+Most recently, she was part of the press team for Jared Polis’ gubernatorial campaign in Colorado that lead to the historic election of the nation’s first openly gay governor.
 In addition to her experience in progressive politics, Erika holds degrees in Journalism and International Affairs from the University of Colorado.

 Sam ParkerSenior Associate

 Sam Parker is a Senior Digital Strategist with Fireside Campaigns, joining in November 2019 and executing digital strategy for a number of Senate and Congressional campaign clients.

 Prior to joining Fireside, Sam worked at Revolution Messaging as a Digital Strategist, working on email and mobile strategy for clients such as the Democratic Senatorial Campaign Committee, Elizabeth Warren, and the Independent Drivers Guild.
 He also served as Managing Director of The Rival, a nationwide digital publication for college students, and worked in admissions for General Assembly, a tech and coding school.
 He graduated from The George Washington University in 2017 with a B.A. in International Affairs.